ugfire/ayshinventions/_posts/frontend/2022-10-24-Send-BulkSMS-in-Uganda.md

 ---
 ## BIGEZO, The most reliable Heavy-Duty Bulk SMS Software in Uganda

 Bigezo software has proved to be one of the most reliable and lean software for sending Bulk SMS to recepients.
-The desktop application was created specifically to serve Schools, Institutions, Hospitals, and any organization that needs it.
+The desktop application was created specifically to serve Schools, Institutions, Hospitals, and any Company/Organization that needs it.
 Bigezo software is lean and has only relevant features, it is very easy to use.

 ### 1. The desktop application is FREE of charge.